CHEAT SHEET: Pallet Rack Damage Priority Classification

-Pallet rack damage priority classification
+Pallet rack damage priority classification and prioritization

 Racking damage classification is necessary to ensure that rack damage and issues identified during inspections are appropriately addressed to prevent any opportunity for racking failure.
 The following is a brief review of the different damage priorities and a classification system used to communicate findings after a baseline audit or rack inspection.